cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 layer which doesn't change tx or merkle tree hashes, but reduces the storage overhead of `Any`.
 In addition, we may adopt protobuf naming conventions which make type URLs a bit more concise while remaining descriptive.

+Additional code generation support around the usage of `Any` is something that could also be explored in the future.
+For instance, a gogo protobuf extension in the future could possibly marshal `Any` values directly to go interfaces like Amino.
+This is, however, unneeded as a starting point.

 ## Consequences